arthurzqhu/KiD_AMP/README.md

 ===================================

-Run cases with `KiD_1mode_gam/fullmic_*m.zsh $Na $w`, where $Na=initial aerosol concentration, $w=max vertical velocity.
+Run cases with `KiD_1mode_gam/fullmic_*m.zsh $Na $w`, where $Na=initial aerosol concentration in [1/mg], $w=max vertical velocity in [m/s].
 By default, this script runs four schemes sequentially (AMP-SBM, AMP-TAU, BIN-SBM, BIN-TAU) but can be changed from the scripts `ampORbin` and `bintype`.
 Individual microphysical processes can be turned on or off with `l_nuc_cond_s`, `l_coll_s`, `l_sed_s`, and `l_adv_s`.
 Output directory is set to the variable `outdir`.
 For any AMP-related question, please do not hesitate to contact Arthur Hu